Scarlet Standing Cypress

 Comments

 Blooms May-October.
+Grows with a tall, upright form.
 In upper leaf axils and at tops of sparsely-leaved stems are clusters of bright red or deep pink, trumpet-shaped flowers.
-Deeply lobed leaves, with a faint skunky smell.
+Deeply lobed leaves have a faint skunky smell.
+The fruit is a capsule.

 References